Enjoying the Great Outdoors: Training Your Dog for Fun

 3.3 Trying agility exercises

 Agility exercises are a fantastic way to challenge your dog physically and mentally.
 Set up a small agility course in your backyard or find a local dog agility center.
-Start with basic obstacles like hurdles, tunnels, or weave poles. your dog through the course using commands like “jump,” “tunnel,” or “weave.”
+Start with basic obstacles like hurdles, tunnels, or weave poles.
+Guide your dog through the course using commands like “jump,” “tunnel,” or “weave.”
 Reward them with treats and praise for successfully completing each obstacle.
 As your dog becomes more proficient, you can introduce more complex obstacles and increase the speed and difficulty of the course.

 4. Socialization Tips for Outdoor Training